-- Upon completion of this chapter, you should be able to: - Recognize all of the factors of eligibility and how they affect families - Identify the different family types defined by HUD - Recognize and interpret the HUD-9886 form - Explain the requirements for disclosure and documentation of Social Security numbers and the requirements for verification - Categorize the different types of citizenship status and family types of applicants as well as the resulting types of families and identify how citizenship status affects eligibility and rent - Use income limit data and describe how those limits play a role in the eligibility process - Apply the student rule to the eligibility process
+- Upon completion of this chapter, you should be able to: - Recognize all of the factors of eligibility and how they affect families - Identify the different family types defined by HUD - Explain the requirements for disclosure and documentation of Social Security numbers and the requirements for verification - Categorize the different types of citizenship status and family types of applicants as well as the resulting types of families and identify how citizenship status affects eligibility and rent - Use income limit data and describe how those limits play a role in the eligibility process - Apply the student rule to the eligibility process

-Section 3.1 Family Types CFR 5.403 • HUD's definition of family includes, but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status: A single person, who may be an elderly person, disabled person, near-elderly person, or any other single person; or A group of persons residing together.
-Such a group includes, but is not limited to: • A family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family) • An elderly family • A near-elderly family A disabled family A displaced family • The remaining member of a tenant family CFR 5.403 • HUD further defines elderly, disabled, and displaced families.
-FR Notice 02/03/12 • Gender identity means actual or perceived gender characteristics. • Sexual orientation means homosexuality, heterosexuality, or bisexuality.
-CFR 982.54(d)(4)(i) • PHA policy determines (in the administrative plan) what groups other than the HUD-defined groups constitute a family.
-Form HUD-50058 Instruction Booklet ruction COHEAD • An individual in the household who is equally responsible for the lease with the head of household. • Indicate either a spouse or a cohead, but not both.
+Section 3.1 Family Types CFR 5.403 • HUD's definition of family includes, but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status: - A single person, who may be: An elderly person, displaced person, disabled person, near-elderly person, or any other single person; • An otherwise eligible youth between the ages of 18 and 24 who has either left foster care or will leave foster care within 90 days, and who is homeless or at risk of becoming homeless at age 16 or older; or A group of persons residing together, and such a group includes, but is not limited to: • A family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family) An elderly family • A near-elderly family • A disabled family • A displaced family • The remaining member of a tenant family FR Notice 02/03/12 • Gender identity means actual or perceived gender characteristics. • Sexual orientation means homosexuality, heterosexuality, or bisexuality.
+CFR 982.54(d)(4)(• PHA policy determines (in the administrative plan) what groups other than the HUD-defined groups constitute a family.

-Evaluating Eligibility Section 3.1: Family Types • A cohead never qualifies as a dependent.
+Section 3.1: Family Types • HUD requires written policies governing PHA response to complaints under the Equal Access Rule.
+The rule applies to HCV landlords after execution of HAP contract, Сонеад • An individual in the household who is equally responsible for the lease with the head of household. • Indicate either a spouse or a cohead, but not both. • A cohead never qualifies as a dependent.
 However, a cohead may be under 18 years old if declared an "emancipated minor", as many states will allow an emancipated minor to sign a lease.
-CFR 5.403 ELDERLY FAMILY FR Notice 02/03/12 • An elderly family includes: A family whose head (including cohead), spouse, or sole member is at least 62 years of age Two or more persons at least 62 years of age living together One or more persons at least 62 years of age livin with one or more live-in aides.
-CFR 5.403 DISABLED FAMILY • A family whose head (including cohead), spouse, or sole member is a person with disabilities. • Two or more persons with disabilities living together • One or more persons with disabilities living with one more live-in aides.
-PERSONS WITH DISABILITIES • Note: See full definition under "Legislative Reference in Chapter 1.
-CFR 5.403 DISPLACED FAMILY • A family in which each member or sole member is a person displaced by governmental action or a person whose dwelling has been extensively damaged or destroyed as a result of a disaster formally recognized pursuant to federal disaster relief laws.
+ELDERLY FAMILY • An elderly family includes: - A family whose head (including cohead), spouse, sole member is at least 62 years of age Two or more persons at least 62 years of age living together One or more persons at least 62 years of age livir with one or more live-in aides.
+DISABLED FAMILY • A family whose head (including cohead), spouse, or sole member is a person with disabilities. • Two or more persons with disabilities living together • One or more persons with disabilities living with one more live-in aides.
+Persons with Disabilities • Note: See full definition under "Legislative Reference in Chapter 1.